Nnrudrapatna35/college-football-fight-songs-project/writeup/writeup.md

 ![](writeup_files/figure-gfm/testing-conditions-2-and-4-1.png)<!-- -->

 Clearly, condition 4 (constant variance) is violated.
+As one moves from left to right, the middle section gets more narrow, as seen by the two points.
+Also, it appears that the points are on a negative slant.
+Both of these factors violate constant variance.
 Therefore, inference for regression is invalid.
 This means our conclusion that there is insufficient evidence to suggest the slope coefficients for `bpm` and `sec_duration` are different than 0 is also not credible.

 To confirm that there is no better linear model, we will use the `step()` function and backwards selection with AIC as the selection